CMSConnect/tutorial-tensorflow-matmul/README.md

     Universe = vanilla

     # These are good base requirements for your jobs on OSG.
 It is specific on OS and
-    # OS version, core cound and memory, and wants to use the software modules.
+    # OS version, cores, and memory.
     Requirements = HAS_SINGULARITY == True
     request_cpus = 1
     request_memory = 2 GB